 Brief description of our program process:

 Ambassadors for Community Health - Auxiliary at St. David’s Medical Center (A4CH) scholarship application process is an annual cycle.
 Scholarships are awarded for one year to qualifying students attending a Texas school.
 Recipients must re-apply for subsequent scholarships.
 Once an application is received, it is reviewed to insure it is complete.
-Reference letters within the packets must be in signature-sealed envelopes.
-If these requirements are not met and/or the application is otherwise incomplete, it is NOT reviewed and the candidate notified.
+If the requirements are not met and/or the application is otherwise incomplete, it is NOT reviewed and the candidate notified.

 We are a volunteer organization and have limited resources to apply to the number of applications we must process.
 We are unable to collate separately submitted materials.
 An incomplete application packet will result in the application being denied.
 Applicants are encouraged to begin the process early enough to ensure a completed application packet arrives by the designated due date.